 Who knew there was so many tattoos showed off on Instagram!?
 It's the perfect place to grab some inspiration from days gone by:

 And how about this impressive one?
 Recognise the face?
-It's of course based on American actor Travis Fimmel from the hit TV show Vikings.
+It's of course based on Australian actor Travis Fimmel from the hit TV show Vikings.
 He plays the part of Ragnar Lothbrok, someone whose very existence is widely debated.